ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 temp_volume
   Specifies a particular volume on which the temporary data sets should be created during the backup and restore process.

-  When *operation=backup* and *backup_name* is a data set, specifies the volume the backup should be placed in.
+  When :emphasis:`operation=backup` and :emphasis:`backup\_name` is a data set, specifies the volume the backup should be placed in.

   | **required**: False
   | **type**: str

 backup_name
-  When *operation=backup*, the destination data set or UNIX file to hold the backup.
+  When :emphasis:`operation=backup`\ , the destination data set or UNIX file to hold the backup.

-  When *operation=restore*, the destination data set or UNIX file backup to restore.
+  When :emphasis:`operation=restore`\ , the destination data set or UNIX file backup to restore.

   There are no enforced conventions for backup names.
-However, using a common extension like ``.dzp`` for UNIX files and ``.DZP`` for data sets will improve readability.
+However, using a common extension like :literal:`.dzp` for UNIX files and :literal:`.DZP` for data sets will improve readability.

-  GDS relative names are supported when *operation=restore*.
+  GDS relative names are supported when :emphasis:`operation=restore`.

   | **required**: True
   | **type**: str

 recover
-  When *recover=true* and *operation=backup* then potentially recoverable errors will be ignored.
+  When :emphasis:`recover=true` and :emphasis:`operation=backup` then potentially recoverable errors will be ignored.

   | **required**: False
   | **type**: bool